Medieval Pilgrim’s Ampulla – Walsingham (15th Century)

 WMA 10999

 Medieval Pilgrim’s Ampulla.
 A complete medieval pilgrim ampulla from the shrine of Our Lady of Walsingham, cast in lead alloy and retaining both original angular suspension loops.
-One face carries a shallow, stylised design typical of late medieval ampullae.
+One face carries a shallow stylised design typical of late medieval ampullae.
 The reverse shows a hatched crescent with a central pellet and further pellets between the horns, with the inscription ‘WAL’ placed between two horizontal lines above — the standard attribution to Walsingham.
-A well-preserved and fully identifiable example.
-Circa 15th century.
-For closely related examples, see UKDFD 32061 and 55924, which show the same design and may well derive from the same mould.
+A well‑preserved and fully identifiable example.
+Circa 15th Century.
+For closely related examples, see UKDFD 32061 and 55924, which show the same design and may derive from the same mould.
 Lincolnshire find.
-50 mm × 33 mm.
+Height 50 mm, width 33 mm.

 £125.00